KonstantinDjairo/monokakido-to-yomitan/README.md

 - Python 3.9+
 - Required libraries (see `requirements.txt`)
-- Monokakido dictionary files.
-No instructions will provided for extracting the raw dictionary data.
+- See the monokakido rust library for extracting the original dictionary files from Monokakido format.
+It can be modified to extract audio and images too.
+-
 ## Installation

 1. Clone this repository: